ldclaar/Tissuecyte_Annotation/README.md

 python resample_images.py --user arjun.sridhar --password arjun's password --mouseID 608671
 ```

-Note: Access to HPC is a requirement as this script calls an executable on the network.
-To get access to HPC, go to ServiceNow and submit a ticket
+Note: Access to HPC/Linux is a requirement as this script calls an executable on the network.
+To get access to HPC, go to ServiceNow and submit a ticket.
-This process can take some time (around 20-30 mins usually).
+Running this process can take some time (around 20-30 mins usually).
 The output will be saved to he following directory on the network

 `/allen/programs/mindscope/workgroups/np-behavior/tissuecyte/mouseID`